v1ggs/abstraction-dsl/README.md

-# DIFFERENTIAL SCRIPTS LOADER
+# Differential Serving Loader

 ## INFO

-> Problem: When having two transpilation configs for Webpack (i.e. differential serving: `modern/es6` and `legacy/es5`), plugins being used to load javascript into HTML with `html-webpack-plugin` can be used only with one configuration (either `main` or `legacy`).
+> Problem: When having two transpilation configs for Webpack (i.e. differential serving: `modern/es6` and `legacy/es5`), webpack plugins being used to load javascript into HTML, together with `html-webpack-plugin`, can be used only with one configuration (either `main` or `legacy`).
 The same stands for the manipulation with `htmlWebpackPlugin.files.js`.
 Therefore this is the only solution I can find for now.
 >
-> IMPORTANT: This is only to be used in development, JavaScripts have to be added manually to HTML in production.
+> IMPORTANT: This is only to be used in development!

 This projects creates an `abstraction.dsl.js` (optionally minified) file, which can be loaded into HTML, in order to load produced bundles the "module/nomodule" way.